w3f/polkadot-wiki-old/docs/polkadot/node/governance/index.md

 The council is called upon primarily for two tasks of governance: proposing sensible referenda and canceling uncontroversially dangerous or malicious referenda.

-For a referendum to be proposed by the council, a strict majority of members must be in favour, with no member exercising a veto.
-Vetos may be exercised only once by a member for any single proposal; if, after a cool-down period, the proposal is resubmitted, they may not veto it a second time.
-In the case that all members vote in favour, the vote is considered unanimous and is treated as uncontroversial.
+For a referendum to be proposed by the council, a strict majority of members must be in favor, with no member exercising a veto.
+Veto may be exercised only once by a member for any single proposal; if, after a cool-down period, the proposal is resubmitted, they may not veto it a second time.
+In the case that all members vote in favor, the vote is considered unanimous and is treated as uncontroversial.

 For a referendum to be cancelled, there must be a unanimous vote to do so.
 Since unanimity is a high requirement, it is expected that this measure will only be used when it is an entirely uncontroversial move.
 This may function as a last-resort if there is an issue found late in the day with a referendum's proposal such as a bug in the code of the runtime that the proposal would institute.